-The U.S. is dealing with a fall surge in the COVID-19 pandemic, and different states have reopened at different rates.
+The U.S. is still in the grip of the COVID-19 pandemic, and different states have reopened at different rates.
 Some states have paused their reopening plans or have even reversed course and issued new restrictions.
 The U.S. experienced a slight increase in new unemployment claims week-over-week, which shows that we’re in a saw-toothed shaped recovery.

 States Whose Unemployment Claims Are Recovering the Quickest

 |State||Recovered Most Since Last Week||Recovered Most Since Start of COVID-19 Crisis|

 Rank 1 = Most Recovered

 |State||Change in Unemployment Claims (Latest Week vs. Last Year)*||Change in Unemployment Claims (Latest Week vs Start of 2020)**||Change in Unemployment Claims (Since Start of COVID-19 Crisis vs. Last Year)***|

 *Refers to the change in the number of unemployment insurance initial claims in the week of November 16, 2020 compared to the week of November 18, 2019.

 **Refers to the change in the number of unemployment insurance initial claims in the week of November 16, 2020 compared to the week of January 1, 2020.